webgtx/tetrs/README.md

 ```

-# Features of the Frontend / Terminal Application
+# Features of the Terminal Application

 TODO: GIFs and screenshots.